thomasjohnkane/snooze/README.md

 **Conditionally turn off scheduler**

-If you would like to turn off all notifications for your app, set an env variable of `SNOOZE_CANCEL_SCHEDULE` to `true` and it will turn off the scheduler
+If you would like to turn off all notifications for your app, set an env variable of `SCHEDULED_NOTIFICATIONS_DISABLED` to `true` and it will turn off the auto scheduler.

 ## Running the Tests